jalapic/engsoccerdata/README.md

 -  May 4th 2016 - I discussed this dataset and Leicester City on BBC Radio 5's "Up All Night" - unfortunately no audio - I got cut short because Ted Cruz decided to quit the Republican nomination.

+- May 17th 2016 - Piece by John Murdoch at the Financial Times on Leicester City's unique season -  https://ig.ft.com/sites/leicester-premier-league-champions/